 Defends against over-the-air interference, malicious or accidental

-Remedies issues, such as RF-based denial of service, without administrator intervention, thus increasing network uptime with minimal operational overhead
+Remedies issues, such as RF-based DoS, without administrator intervention, thus increasing network uptime with minimal operational overhead

-RF management expertise is into the system, thus reducing the burden on operational staff
+RF management expertise is integrated into the system, thus reducing the burden on operational staff

 Management, Monitoring, and Reporting

-Cisco Adaptive wIPS features complete security management, monitoring, and reporting capabilities as shown Table 5.
-Adaptive wIPS management is fully integrated into the Cisco NCS, providing a single, unified tool for both wireless network and wireless security operations.
+Cisco wIPS features complete security management, monitoring, and reporting capabilities, as shown in Table 5. wIPS management is fully integrated into Cisco Prime Infrastructure, providing a single, unified tool for both wireless network and wireless security operations.
 Unification of wireless network and wireless security management reduces challenges by keeping access point and client device inventories and security policies aligned, and by simplifying event management and reporting.